dewantrishasree17-dev/dewantrishasree17-dev/README.md

 ---

 ##  About Me
 I am an Electrical Engineering student with an interest in Data Analytics and technology.
 I enjoy working with data, creating dashboard and analysis information using tools like Power BI, Excel, Python and MySQL.
-Along with my core knowledge in Power system, Machine and control , I am also exploring programming a nd analytical tools to solve real-world problems.
+Along with my core knowledge in Power system, Machine and control , I am also exploring programming and analytical tools to solve real-world problems.

 ##  What I Do
 -  Pursuing B.Tech in Electrical Engineering at NIT Agartala
--  Exploring *Web Development* and Software Technologies
--  Bridging my interest between *Core Electrical Engineering and Data Analytics*
+-  Exploring  *Core Electrical Engineering and Data Analytics*

 ---